Above photo: A #20 Sulphur dun dubbed completely with Kapok will float like a cork.

 Speaking of mayfly patterns in this entry, I'm specifically talking about sulphurs, those creamy little mayflies that sporadically come up and rear their tiny heads just when you think the mayfly hatches have come and gone.
 May and June are the typical months, but wait, there's more!
 Hatches in July and August in spring creeks and cold tailwaters in the Northeast continue till fall.
 Now to clarify Sulphurs and PMD's are counterparts, Sulphurs refer to our Eastern variants, and PMDs refer to the Western variants.
 For the sake of this entry, I am referring to and speaking specifically about our Eastern patterns.

-Above photo: A sparsely hackled sulphur always pays big dividends.
+Above photo: A sparsely hackled #18 sulphur always pays big dividends.

 Sulphurs tend to be on the subcompact size in general and lean towards a watery yellow, often with an orange-yellow or peach cast.
 The sulphur is truly the southern belle of the Ephemerella family.
 Speaking of glamour pusses, often these flies are overdressed.
 These are very petite mayflies, and if you're fishing in spring creeks, one needs to be mindful of proportion.
 They are not as demonstrative as, let's say, a March Brown, which in my mind is the hyperactive middle child of mayflies.

 So let's be real: if you are living in the eastern half of the U.S., sizes #16 down to, let's say, #20 as a general standard.
 One of the most popular fly patterns for the sulphur over the last two decades is the Breadline.
 It is popularly viewed as an emerger pattern, but the profile of this fly from below can easily be deciphered as an adult resting in the surface film.
-I will go out on a limb and say this pattern is a very successful general-purpose sulfur pattern.
+I will go out on a limb and say this pattern is a very successful general-purpose sulphur pattern.
 Although when you are knee deep in crystal clear water with very educated brown trout, all bets are off.

 Above photo: This small pullet neck I purchased from A.K.
 Best back in 1995.
 I have a large bin of pullet necks from A.K. that are all white, and I continued over the years to dye them for wings for various adult mayfly patterns.
 I dyed the one above here, as seen in the photo, with a yellow cream tint specifically for sulfur adults.
+These necks look different in shape because they come from a very young hen, so the typical teardrop shape is more like the top of an exclamation point.

 Above photo: Hen tips always provide great stability, ensuring the fly lands upright and proud.
 I tie most of my adult patterns using pullet tips.
-A pullet is a young hen; the feathers are round and webby at the tips.
+A pullet is a young hen; the feathers are round and very webby at the tips.
 Most hen necks sold commercially have much pointier tips.
-Pullet can be purchased directly from a chicken farm.
+Pullet can typically be purchased directly from a chicken farm.

 ~Kapok Sulphur Dun~

-Hook: Tiemco 531 short shank wide gape
+Hook: Tiemco 531 short shank wide gape #18-#24

 Tail: CDL Light Ginger Pardo